scala-steward/izumi-r2/README.md

 Izumi on other platforms
 ========================

-1. [Chibi Izumi](https://github.com/7mind/izumi-chibi-py) - a basic re-implementation of `distage-core` for Python.
+1. [Chibi Izumi for Python](https://github.com/7mind/izumi-chibi-py) - a basic re-implementation of `distage-core` for Python.
+2. [Chibi Izumi for Typescript](https://github.com/7mind/izumi-chibi-ts) - a basic re-implementation of `distage-core` for Typescript.
-2. DICS - Dependency Injection for C#, an advanced re-implementation of `distage-core` for C# based on Roslyn Analyzers, with extensive Unity support.
+3. DICS - Dependency Injection for C#, an advanced re-implementation of `distage-core` for C# based on Roslyn Analyzers, with extensive Unity support.
 To be released.

 Contributors
 ============